Item 30: Write more than unit tests

 Item 27 described the inclusion of short code samples in documentation comments, to illustrate the use of a particular public API item.
 Each such chunk of code is enclosed in an implicit fn main() { ... } and run as part of cargo test, effectively making it an additional test case for your code, known as a doc test.
 Individual tests can also be executed selectively by running cargo test --doc <item-name>.

-Assuming that you regularly run tests as part of your continuous integration environment (Item 32), this ensures that your code samples don't drift too far from the current reality of your API.
+Regularly running tests as part of your CI environment (Item 32) ensures that your code samples don't drift too far from the current reality of your API.

 Examples